Editors Choice

 Albeit symbolic, it is crucial to highlight the risks and urgency of Vascular Ehlers-Danlos Syndrome by capitalizing the “v” in vascular.
 This underscores the vital role of patient and physician advocates in raising awareness about a condition that can save lives if treated promptly and correctly.
 Groups like The Marfan Foundation and its ties to the VEDS community serve as rallying points for much-needed conversation and awareness, empowering the audience to take action in the rare disease community.
 Meanwhile, massive real-world evidence platforms that capture millions of patient voices, such as StuffThatWorks, are shifting to the “cap V” to underscore essential change.

 Vascular EDS is not simply a subtype of a rare disease; it is a ticking time bomb.
 It is a condition that can lead to sudden death due to ruptured arteries, bowel perforations, and other catastrophic vascular events.
 Despite this, VEDS is grouped alongside other, less life-threatening – albeit life-altering and dangerous – forms of EDS, potentially diminishing the urgency required for diagnosis and treatment.
-This classification system may lead to the underdiagnosis of VEDS, particularly in emergency room settings, and why this oversight could cost lives.
+Misinterpretation within the medical community that all EDS subtypes are the same leads to the underdiagnosis of VEDS, particularly in emergency room settings – an oversight that can cost lives.

 The Challenge of Recognizing VEDS in a Subtype Framework